Vintage

 First off, many

-vintage homes may be less expensive than new ones.
-Second,
+vintage homes may be less expensive than newer ones.
+Because

-of an old house to the cookie cutter approach of many new
+of an older house to the quickly built, cookie cutter approach of many new

 a home that has been carefully preserved and passed down